emersunn/fileManager/README.md

 # File and Folder Management Script

-This Bash script can automate file and folder management tasks such as copying, moving, deleting, renaming, creating backups, and compressing files into archives.
+This bash script can automate file and folder management tasks such as copying, moving, deleting, renaming, creating backups, and compressing files into archives.
+Use at your own risk!

 ## Usage